liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

     - getUserPrincipal ()

-For example to check if the current user has the "Power User" role the following code could be used:
+For example to check if the current user has the *Power User* role the following code could be used:

     if (renderRequest.isUserInRole("power-user")) {